pextech/alx-zero_day/0x03-git/README.md

 ## Description

-This is a very Beginning of my course at ALX and Holberton's courses.
+This is a very Beginning of Git courses.